halocore099/Tierlist-bot/docs/SETUP.md

 1. Run: `/setup grace-period minutes:5` (adjust as needed, default is 5 minutes)
 2. Changes are automatically saved to `config.json`

+### 6.7 Set Waitlist Cooldown (Optional)

+1. Run: `/setup waitlist-cooldown days:30` (adjust as needed, default is 30 days)
+2. Changes are automatically saved to `config.json`
+3. This sets how many days players must wait before rejoining the waitlist after a tester submits their ticket

 ## Step 7: Verify Setup

 1. **Check Waitlist Channel**: